amadeoas/spring-customerproducts/readme.md

 >./mvnw -Dtest=CustomerServiceJpaTests test

-Note: Only the JPA implementation has unit-tests properly implemented and tested.
+Note: the JPA and JDBC implementations have unit-tests implemented and tested.

 ## How to use customerproducts